• Event

 Post war movement of Aboriginal children

 In the early 1950s a new policy and practice for the transfer of Aboriginal children from the Northern Territory was being developed by the Commonwealth Government in conjunction with southern states.
-This arrangement was seen as a way of advancing the assimilation of “light coloured children”.
-An initial survey of potential institutions and arrangements was made in South Australia, it being regarded as:
+This arrangement was seen as a way of advancing assimilation.
+Marsden (2020) writes that during this period there were “perceived connections between assimilation and education”.
+In 1952, Paul Hasluck, federal Minister for Territories, spoke about how sending children interstate from the NT could further the aims of assimilation:

-The passing of the 1953 Welfare Ordinance provided definite legislative power to the Director of Welfare to place Aboriginal children interstate.
-Under the new Ordinance the Director, or a Welfare Officer, had the power “to take a ward from a place in the Territory to a place outside the Territory”.
+The passing of the 1953 Welfare Ordinance provided definitive legislative power to the Director of Welfare to place Aboriginal children interstate.
+Under the new Ordinance, the Director (or a Welfare Officer) had the power “to take a ward from a place in the Territory to a place outside the Territory”.
 Although the legislation contained the condition that this did not apply to children under the age of 14, who by removal interstate would be separated from their parents, the legislation allowed this condition to be overridden if the Administrator authorised it.
 This legislation led to many Aboriginal children being sent interstate for care and education.
 By 1956, the scheme was administered by the NT Welfare Branch.

 While arrangements were being made with the welfare departments in South Australia, New South Wales and Queensland, discussion began about what the respective responsibilities of the Commonwealth, the NT Welfare Branch and the States would be with regard to selection of Homes and the supervision of the children.